 Dr Esther Chadwick

-- The Real and the Imagined Dong Qichang in ""Exalted Gathering in the Green Forest""' to be presented at the International Symposium: the Art of Dong Qichang (forthcoming, 21st to 23rd January 2019, Shanghai Museum)
+- 2020 'The Real and the Imagined Dong Qichang in ""Exalted Gathering in the Green Forest"", Conference Proceedings, International Symposium: The Art of Dong Qichang (21-23 January 2019, Shanghai Museum)

 - 'Decolonising the Self: A View from China' presented at the CAA Annual Conference 2020 in Chicago, USA (12-15 February 2020)

 - 'The Real and the Imagined Dong Qichang' presented at the international symposium on Dong Qichang's painting and calligraphy, 'The Ferryman of the Ink World' at the Shanghai Museum (21-23 January 2019)

 - 'The Real and the Imagined Dong Qichang' presented at the international symposium ‘Jiangnan Junctions: Global Perspectives on the Arts, Exchanges and Reflections South of the Yangtze, 1100 – 1900’, organised by the Zhejiang University, Hangzhou in collaboration with the Ludwig-Maximilians-University Munich (LMU)-China Academic Network Scientific Forum (26 November 2018)